soh0ro0t/FunToys/README.md

 # FunToys
-A collection of interesting and useful tool, it is for ease of use, it will make life easier.
+A collection of interesting and useful tool, it is for ease of use, it will make life easier, and they are mostly written either python or shell.

 # Feature:
 ### zcolor